ethereumclassic/community-calls/community_call_2.md

 - New Website
 - Open Discussion

----
+## Staus

 Call Complete and Lasted 50 Minutes

-Notes
+## Notes

-- Create marketing videos
+- Need to create marketing/educational videos
+- Need to create apps/use cases for ETC
 - Showed new website WIP
 - Idea to showcase ETC creators on website to encourage content creation
-- Discussed Treasury
+- Discussed Treasury Withdrawl and 2nd Proposal planned by COOP
+- Remarks on how ETC ecosystem is growing rapidly and organically in recent months
 - Discussed Alternative Grants Systems
 - Will create a reposity to brainstorm ideas for ETC community DAO
-- Do call again next week
+- Do call again next week, same time same place